Confidentiality & Medical Records

 - To help you get other services e.g. from the social work department.
 This requires your consent.

 - When we have a duty to others e.g. in child protection cases anonymised patient information will also be used at local and national level to help the Health Board and Government plan services e.g. for diabetic care.

 If you do not wish anonymous information about you to be used in such a way, please let us know.

 Reception and administration staff require access to your medical records in order to do their jobs.
 These members of staff are bound by the same rules of confidentiality as the medical staff.

 Information about the General Practitioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 Access to your Medical Records

 To apply to access your medical records please download, print and fill out our access form by clicking here.
-Ensure that the form is fully completed using a seperate sheet of paper if neccessary and return it to the surgery.
+Ensure that the form is fully completed using a separate sheet of paper if necessary and return it to the surgery.